oreqizer/rust-notes/10_traits.md

 - the return type is not `Self`
 - there are no generic type parameters

-Since the size of the objects returned is not known at compile time, these objects have to be wrapped in a `Box<T>`, which is a _DST_ that places the object on the heap and holds the value's pointer and its size.

 ```rust
 trait Draw {
     fn draw(&self);